ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 script.load()
 ```

 Once you have the actual data, it's just a matter of performing the decryption and parsing out the important bits (the NTLM hash) from the resulting plaintext.
-Here's how it looks in action:
+This takes a little work, but it's nothing too complicated.
+Here's how the completed Python script looks in action:

 ![A screenshot of the output from the final version of MimiScan.py](/img/mimiscan-decrypted.png)